1. Organizer/Persons in Charge/Competitions and Disciplines

 18.5.
 Cancellation Terms Pits

-Complete boxes can be cancelled free of charge until 31 January of the event year.
+Complete boxes can be cancelled free of charge until 31 December after the start of booking.
 After this date, 50% cancellation fees will be charged.
-From 60 days before the event, the cancellation fee is 100 %.
+From 90 days before the event, the cancellation fee is 100 %.

 19. Time-Keeping and Transponders

-Timing is done with transponder technology.
-The transponder will be handed out with the start documents.
-It is in a water bottle or integrated into the start number.
-Installation must be carried out in accordance with the regulations (19.2.
-Fixation of Transponder).
+The timekeeping is done with transponder technology.
+The transponder is issued with the starting documents.
+It is located in a drinking bottle or is integrated into the start number.
+It must be fitted in accordance with the regulations (19.1.
+Transponder attachment).

 The results are determined according to the following procedures: